cyrfar/TrailerTrends/README.md

 success = opening weekend revenue/budget

-The model could therefore be useful to movie marketers when devising strategies prior to the release date of a movie.
+The main results/insights found are:
+* The number of people watching a movie's trailers prior to release data are predictive features for that movie's succes
+* The release dates of trailers are not strong predictive features
+* Low budget horror films like "Paranormal Activity" tend to have large success (as defined above)
+* Movies with two trailers tend to do better on opening weekend when the first trailer is more popular than the second (rather than the other way around).

 This work was part of my three week long project as an [Insight Data Science Fellow](http://insightdatascience.com/) in NYC.
 Check out ExploratoryNotebook for the EDA and model building.

 **Dataset:**